jitsk/OneFieldForm/README.md

 ```

 #Limitations
-1. Currently color of inner circle cannot be changed in name and email fields.
-2. Input is limited to 24 characters.
+1. Input is limited to 24 characters.

 #Known Bugs